karmaniverous/stan/.stan/system/parts/45-always-on-checks.md

 - CLI preflight already runs at the start of `stan run`, `stan snap`, and `stan patch`:
   - Detects system‑prompt drift vs packaged baseline and nudges to run `stan init` when appropriate.
   - Prints version and docs‑baseline information.
+- File creation policy:
+  - `stan init` does not create `stan.project.md` or `stan.requirements.md` by default.
+STAN creates or updates these files when they are needed.
 - The “always‑on” checks above are assistant‑behavior obligations; they complement (not replace) CLI preflight.

 ## Monolith read‑only guidance